tomlurge/visionion/README.md

 It adds to this some means for censorship prevention as adversaries try to block access to Tor alltogether.
 The Tor infrastructure is comprised of several types of network nodes, and a lot thereof.

-Visualizing all the parts of this network in a meaningful way is propably not possible but of course insight can be drawn from combining different aspects and sources in one view.
+Visualizing all the parts of this network in a meaningful way is propably not possible but of course insights can be drawn from combining different aspects and sources in one view.
 Visionion aims to integrate and visualize all available data in a generic and easily extensible fashion.
 These generic views can then be combined and tailored to elucidate structural patterns and hidden aspects in the data.